Structure of the cycle map for Hilbert schemes of families of nodal curves: Introduction

 This is mainly interesting when all $n_i\geq 2$.
 In this case, we construct a surjection

-where each $F^{n.,m}_{j.}(\theta.;X/B)$, called a \emph{node polyscroll} (or node scroll, when $r=1$), is a $(\P^1)^r$-bundle over the smaller Hilbert scheme $(X^{\theta.})\sbr m-\sum n_i.$, where $X^{\theta.}$ denotes the blowup (=partial normalization) of $X$ in $\theta_1,...,\theta_r$, defined over the intersection of the boundary components corresponding to the $\theta_i$.
-The fibre parameter of each $i$-th factor the node polyscroll encodes a sort of higher-order ($n_i-1)$-st order, in fact) slope locally at the $i$-th node, and these together constitute the additional information contained in the Hilbert scheme over the symmetric product.
-Our second main result (see Theorems \ref{nodescroll-thm}, \ref{nodepolyscroll-thm}) determines the structure of node polyscrolls as $(\P^1)^r$-bundles.
-In fact, the disjointness of the nodes implies that the $\P^1$ factors vary independently, which allows us to reduce to the case of node scrolls, i.e. $r=1$.
-Actually, what's essential for the enumerative theory of the Hilbert scheme, as studied e.g. in \cite{internodal}, and in which node scrolls play an essential role, is the structure of the node scroll $F$ as \emph{polarized} $\P^1$ bundle, that is, the rank-2 vector bundles $E$ so that there is an isomorphism $\P(E)\simeq F$, under which the canonical $\O(1)$ polarization on $\P(E)$ associated to the projectivization corresponds to the restriction of the discriminant polarization $-\Gamma\spr m.$ on $F$.
-To state the result (approximately), denote by $\theta_x, \theta_y$ the node preimages on $X^\theta$, and by $\psi_x, \psi_y$ the relative cotangent spaces to $X^\theta/T$ along them, and by $[m-n]_*D$, for any divisor $D$ on $X^\theta$, the 'norm' of $D$, as divisor on $(X^\theta)\sbr m-n.$. \begin{nsthm} There is a polarized isomorphism
+where each $F^{m,n.}_{j.}(\theta.;X/B)$, called a \emph{node polyscroll} (or node scroll, when $r=1$), is a $(\P^1)^r$-bundle over the smaller Hilbert scheme $(X^{\theta.})\sbr m-\sum n_i.$, where $X^{\theta.}$ denotes the blowup (=partial normalization) of $X$ in $\theta_1,...,\theta_r$, defined over the intersection of the boundary components corresponding to the $\theta_i$.
+The fibre parameter of $i$-th factor of the node polyscroll encodes a sort of higher-order (more precisely, $(n_i-1)$-st order) 'slope', locally at the $i$-th node, and these together constitute the additional information contained in the Hilbert scheme beyond what's in the symmetric product.
+In the following section \S \ref{flags-sec} we give an analogue of the blowup theorem in the case of flag-Hilbert schemes, which are often important in inductive arguments and procedures.

+Our next main results (see Theorems \ref{nodescroll-thm}, \ref{nodepolyscroll-thm}) determine the structure of node polyscrolls as $(\P^1)^r$-bundles.
+In fact, the disjointness of the nodes (in the total space) implies that the $\P^1$ factors 'vary independently', which allows us to reduce to the case of node scrolls, i.e. $r=1$.

+Actually, what's essential for the enumerative theory of the Hilbert scheme, as studied e.g. in \cite{internodal}, and in which node scrolls play an essential role, is the structure of the node scroll $F$ as a \emph{polarized} $\P^1$ bundle, that is, the rank-2 vector bundles $E$ so that there is an isomorphism $\P(E)\simeq F$, under which the canonical $\O(1)$ polarization on $\P(E)$ associated to the projectivization corresponds to the restriction of the discriminant polarization $-\Gamma\spr m.$ on $F$.
+To state the result (approximately), denote by $\theta_x, \theta_y$ the node preimages on $X^\theta$, and by $\psi_x, \psi_y$ the relative cotangent spaces to $X^\theta/T$ along them, and by $[m-n]_*D$, for any divisor $D$ on $X^\theta$, the 'norm' of $D$, considered as a divisor on $(X^\theta)\sbr m-n.$. \begin{nsthm} There is a polarized isomorphism

 where